-Part of the University’s 4D LABS research facility, CSM provides regional companies with the cutting-edge nanofabrication, nanoimaging and photonics equipment, as well as the expertise they need to explore new frontiers in new materials.
-By employing the centre’s assets, the firm created a virtually impossible to counterfeit hologram of “Super Victor”, the Union of European Football Association’s mascot, which was then used in the manufacturing of the over six million tickets needed for the games.
+A part of the University’s 4D LABS research facility, CSM provides regional companies with the cutting-edge nanofabrication, nanoimaging, and photonics equipment and expertise they need to explore frontiers in new materials.
+By employing the centre’s assets, the firm created a virtually impossible to counterfeit hologram of “Super Victor", the Union of European Football Association’s mascot, which was then used in the manufacturing of the over six million tickets needed for the games.

-Stunningly, each high-resolution image is the overall effect of two billion holes punched with exacting precision onto a stamp-sized area of plastic film.
-The hologram effect is created as wavelengths of visible light enter and then refract via the nano-sized holes created by CSM’s equipment.
+Stunningly, each high-resolution image is the overall effect of two billion holes punched with exacting precision onto a stamp-sized area of plastic film, a task made possible by technology housed at the centre.
+The hologram effect is created as wavelengths of visible light enter and then refract via the nano-sized holes.

-Heading up the CSM is SFU associate professor of chemistry Byron Gates.
-“The research and development efforts of many students and several local companies have been greatly supported by access to our facilities,” he says.
+Heading up the CSM is SFU associate professor of chemistry and former Canada Research Chair in Surface Chemistry, Byron Gates.
+“The research and development efforts of many students and several local companies have been greatly supported by access to CSM’s facilities,” he says.
 “It’s another example of SFU’s commitment to training future innovators and enabling innovation in our community.”

-“Soft materials” are increasingly constituting the everyday materials of our lives and are in use in sectors such as lighting, IT, medicine, electronics, and clean energy.
-They include polymers, gels, foams, emulsions, composites, and biological materials that are used to create products and applications ranging from contact lenses and biodegradable containers to wearable electronic displays and sensors.
+Such companies are using the “soft materials” that increasingly constitute the everyday materials of our lives.
+Used in sectors such as lighting, IT, medicine, electronics, and clean energy, soft materials include polymers, gels, foams, emulsions, composites, and biological materials, which are used to create products and applications ranging from contact lenses and biodegradable containers, to wearable electronic displays and sensors.
 However, their delicate nature means they can easily be damaged by traditional electron microscopy equipment.

-And so, the CSM was created at SFU Burnaby in 2013 to feature a suite of the latest technologies for the analysis, processing and characterizing of soft materials, all while preserving their nano-scale features.
+And so, the CSM was created at SFU’s Burnaby campus in 2013 to feature a suite of the latest technologies which allow the analyzing, processing and characterizing of soft materials while preserving their nano-scale features.
 The $12.4-million facility is a partnership between SFU, the Automotive Fuel Cell Cooperation and Western Economic Diversification, and is focused on accelerating the design and development of advanced functional materials and nanotechnology products.

 Highly-trained staff are on hand to guide innovators wishing to test advanced soft materials under real-world conditions and the centre regularly hosts workshops in partnership with equipment manufacturers.
-It has furthered the success of local companies, academic users, and student entrepreneurs, which has resulted in at least 10 patents and numerous publications relating to new processes in the field.
-CSM trains undergraduate students, graduate students and postdoctoral fellows to become independent users of the equipment, and has positively impacted the research capacity of over 150 students at SFU since 2013.
+It has furthered the success of local companies, academic users, and student entrepreneurs, resulting in at least 10 patents and numerous publications relating to new processes in the field.
+CSM trains undergraduate students, graduate students and postdoctoral fellows to become independent users of the equipment, which has positively impacted the research capacity of over 150 students at SFU since 2013.

-A first-class example of the successful partnership of government, industry and academia, CSM is a manifestation of SFU’s strategic vision to be Canada’s leading engaged university.
-Its capabilities and user base continue to grow, promising to facilitate further product innovation and economic development in Western Canada.
+An example of a successful partnership between government, industry and academia, CSM is a manifestation of SFU’s strategic vision to be Canada’s leading engaged university.
+It’s capabilities and user base continues to grow, promising to facilitate further product innovation and economic development in Western Canada.